rakshitha2002/100-days-of-python/task.md

 ```
 ### Output :-
 ```
-The string 'x','y','b','a' which are not consecutive letters All the letters occurs exactly once
+The string 'a', 'b', 'x', 'y' which are not consecutive letters All the letters occurs exactly once
 ```
 ---